What is Marketing, Really?

 According to Philip Kotler, selling in itself is considered to be the opposite of marketing: “Marketing is not the art of finding clever ways to dispose of what you make.
 Marketing is the art of creating genuine customer value.
 It is the art of helping your customers become better off.
 The marketer’s watchwords are quality, service, and value.”

 Some selling might be done in the early stages of the company’s existence in order to identify the demand better (see whether people are willing to pay for what the company is willing to offer).
 However, marketing theory suggests that selling has to take place (ideally) when a target market is knowledgeable about the brand and its products and thus is ready to buy.
 Marketers give all their energy, expertise and skills to make the product appealing and make people aware of its existence, but they will not sell it themselves.
 Their tactics, programs, and efforts will direct their target audience to salespeople, where the selling then takes place.
-In other words, marketers focus on lead generation and relationship building (warming up the leads), but they are not doing direct sales themselves.
+In other words, marketers focus on lead generation and relationship building (warming up the leads (people)), but they are not doing direct sales themselves.

-That is, marketers make sure that they know what their audience wants, what interests them, how to reach them and how to tell them about the values and benefits that the product/service offers, while salespeople are responsible for closing the sales.
+That is, marketers make sure that they know what their audience wants, what interests them, how to reach them and how to tell them about the values and benefits that the product/service offers while salespeople are responsible for closing the sales.
 So, although both parties work towards the same goal (more customers, thus, profits), they both are involved in different activities and use different skill-sets to achieve it.
 According to an article published on HBR, marketers tend to be more analytical and data-oriented.
 They are always thinking about the brand’s competitive advantage and they will always plan the next big project.
 Salespeople, on the other hand, prefer talking to people face-to-face and building relationships this way.

 ”Marketing is not only much broader than selling; it is not a specialised activity at all.
 It encompasses the entire business.
 It is the whole business seen from the point of view of its final result, that is, from the customer’s point of view.”

-4️⃣ Marketing is not exactly branding either
+Marketing is not exactly branding either

 Branding focuses on telling the world what the company is, why it exists, what it does and how it is different from their competitors.
 It involves creating a unique selling proposition, competitive advantage, logo, colour palette, the tone of voice, communication strategies, customer care, etc.

 A company’s brand is pretty much the same as a human personality.
 It’s what the company is at its core and involves everything it says, does, thinks, believes, values, stands for and what it pursues.
-It doesn’t change and remains the same since the moment it launches till the end.
+It doesn’t change and remains the same from the moment it launches till the end.

 Marketing, on the other hand, will change and vary all the time.
-Marketers may select different tactics or develop different campaigns to reach the customers, but the company’s brand will dictate how they should communicate with the audience and how the products/services should be presented.
+Marketers may select different tactics or develop different campaigns to reach the customers but the company’s brand will dictate how they should communicate with the audience and how the products/services should be presented.

 ”A strong brand builds loyalty, advocacy and trust, and is frequently the main reason why customers prefer some brands’ products over those of the competitors.”